Hubbry Logo

 Ring boy scandal

-The ring boy scandal is a sex scandal in the World Wrestling Federation (WWF; now known as WWE) centered around allegations that in the late 1980s and early 1990s ring announcer Mel Phillips (1941–2012) had recruited teenage boys for the purposes of sexual exploitation.
-The scandal, which came at a time of turmoil for WWF—at the same time, they were suspected of supplying illegal steroids to their wrestlers—resulted in the dismissal of Phillips, Terry Garvin and, temporarily, Pat Patterson in 1992.
+The ring boy scandal is a sex scandal in the World Wrestling Federation (WWF; now WWE) centered around allegations that ring announcer Mel Phillips (1941–2012) had recruited teenage boys for the purposes of sexual exploitation during the late 1980s and early 1990s.
+The scandal, which came at a time of turmoil for the WWF—at the same time, the promotion was suspected of supplying illegal steroids to their wrestlers—resulted in the dismissal of Phillips, Terry Garvin and, temporarily, Pat Patterson in 1992.

-WWE, then known as the World Wrestling Federation – is a professional wrestling promotion based in Stamford, Connecticut; from its foundation in 1953 until its 2023 sale to Endeavor, it was owned and operated by the McMahon family.
-In 1982, Vince McMahon bought the promotion from his father and underwent an aggressive national expansion which effectively made WWF the leading promotion in the country, and later, the world.
+World Wrestling Entertainment (WWE; known as the World Wrestling Federation, or WWF, prior to 2002) is a professional wrestling promotion based in Stamford, Connecticut; from its foundation in 1953 until its 2023 sale to Endeavor, it was owned and operated by the McMahon family.
+In 1982, Vince McMahon bought the promotion from his father and underwent an aggressive national expansion which effectively made the WWF the leading promotion in the country, and later, the world.

-Cole initially started working for WWF in 1983 at the age of thirteen; he initially worked at house shows in Westchester County, New York before being hired for events in New York City, and eventually, other major cities along the Northeast Corridor.
+Cole initially started working for the WWF in 1983, when he was thirteen years old; he initially worked at house shows in Westchester County, New York, before being hired for events in New York City, and eventually, other major cities along the Northeast Corridor.
 Cole was a runaway from a single-parent home, and alleged that Phillips would encourage him to recruit other boys from broken homes for ring work.
-According to a draft legal complaint against WWF, Phillips engaged in fetishistic play with Cole's feet, such as rubbing them against his genitals, and other boys had similar experiences.
+According to a draft legal complaint against the WWF, Phillips engaged in fetishistic play with Cole's feet, such as rubbing them against his genitals, and other boys had similar experiences.

-In response to Mushnick's story, WWF issued a statement that it would "take responsible action regarding any legitimate claims filed through lawful channels"; on March 2, 1992, Joyal, Patterson, and Phillips all resigned their roles in the company.
-At the same time, Mushnick alleged that McMahon had telephoned him and said that Phillips had been initially dismissed in 1988 because he had a "peculiar and unnatural" relationship with the ring boys, had been re-hired several months later if Phillips promised to "steer clear from kids", and that Phillips would not be offered his job back in the light of the scandal.
+In response to Mushnick's story, the WWF issued a statement that it would "take responsible action regarding any legitimate claims filed through lawful channels"; on March 2, 1992, Phillips, Joyal and Patterson all resigned their roles in the company.
+At the same time, Mushnick alleged that McMahon had telephoned him and said that Phillips had been initially dismissed in 1988 because he had a "peculiar and unnatural" relationship with the ring boys, had been re-hired several months later if Phillips promised to "steer clear from kids" and that Phillips would not be offered his job back in the light of the scandal.

-On March 13, Cole's attorney Alan Fuchsberg sent a draft copy of a legal complaint to WWF, seeking $3.5 million in restitution.
-Two days later, Cole and Fuchsberg met with Vince McMahon, his wife Linda, and WWF's counsel Jerry McDevitt at Fuchsberg's offices in Manhattan.
-According to Cole in a 1999 interview, he initially offered to settle for approximately $750,000, but eventually acquiesced to a settlement that would see him re-hired by WWF with backpay.
+On March 13, Cole's attorney, Alan Fuchsberg, sent a draft copy of a legal complaint to the WWF, seeking $3.5 million in restitution.
+Two days later, Cole and Fuchsberg met with Vince McMahon, his wife Linda and WWF's counsel Jerry McDevitt at Fuchsberg's offices in Manhattan.
+According to Cole in a 1999 interview, he initially offered to settle for approximately $750,000 but eventually acquiesced to a settlement that would see him re-hired by the WWF with backpay.

 See all